 Additionally, especially if you do not have an attorney, the adjuster will low ball you with a low settlement offer.
 They hope you do not understand the value of your claim and want to be done with the whole situation.

-Hire a lawyer in Dallas and Fort Worth
+Hire a personal injury lawyer in Texas

 It is wise to consider hiring attorneys to assist you with your car accident injury claims.
 Even if your claim is only worth a few thousand dollars, you may still benefit from legal counsel.
 In those cases, it probably does not make sense to hire an attorney to handle your case on contingency; but an attorney can consult with you and provide helpful guidance.
-If you need a Texas lawyer to assist you with your car accident claims, please email or call my office.